 Development and Social Justice – Today over half of the world’s population lives in extreme poverty, mostly in the developing world.
 Raising the quality of life for this portion of humanity is a primary goal of economic, political, and social development.
 However there are many obstacles to development ranging from problems with imperialism and post-colonialism, to failed economic strategies and corruption.
 Imbalances in the relationship between developed and developing countries may hinder the development attempts of poor countries.
 Studying these issues leads to understanding global inequality and the causes of, and possible solutions to, the chronic, global problem of poverty.

 International Affairs – War, terrorism, and other conflicts between nations, cultures, and religious groups have caused chaos in human societies for centuries.
 The seeds of conflict are often rooted in history, as well as complex ideological, social, and political differences.
 Often these conflicts arise from resistance to authoritarian regimes or imperial power.
 Attempts to achieve peace often require communication that creates common goals between the groups embroiled in conflict.
 Studying these issues leads to a greater understanding of the roots and consequences of war-like situations, and of attempts to reach peaceful outcomes through the efforts of global organizations.

-Transnational Interaction, Integration, and Diversity – Many immigrants in the world today are fleeing from conflict and repression, or moving to take advantage of opportunities.
+Transnationalism and Its Consequences – Many immigrants in the world today are fleeing from conflict and repression, or moving to take advantage of opportunities.
 The resulting movement of people across political and traditional cultural boundaries is reshaping many societies as cultures are redistributed around the globe.
 Close contact between cultures can emphasize cultural differences, and can enrich or homogenize cultures.
 It may also lead to conflict on a variety of levels.
 Studying these issues leads to understanding the problems of inequality and conflict that result from the movement of peoples into different cultural communities.